rwaldron/tc39-notes/es8/2017-03/mar-23.md

 BT: I don't htnk that's what I heard exactly.
 Conversations from 2 months ago.
 In order to optimize Integer, we need profile data to show that this value is always in the 64bit range, then we can do the optimal thing there.
 That's what lets us do the optimization.
 We would not need to teach or engines to get that data, so I don't think it's difficult.

-YK: is the assumption that once things warm up its the same?
+YK: Is the assumption that once things warm up its the same?
 Or are you saying (Adam) that u64? would have the equivalent performance problems to making it fast in cold state.

-AK: for v8, to be really fast, you want to fit inside a Smi.
+AK: For v8, to be really fast, you want to fit inside a Smi.

 MM: As long as you have any tagging at all as long as you use nanboxing? or not to do it ...